Amy Ellen Schwartz

 Amy Ellen Schwartz is a Professor of Economics and Public

-Administration and International Affairs and a Senior Research Associate at the
+Administration and International Affairs and a Senior Research Associate in the

 Center for Policy Research.
 Amy is also the Daniel Patrick Moynihan Chair in